sschuur-nvidia/docs/content/nvidia-air/Custom-Topology.md

 #### ZTP Scripts
 You can add an optional **ZTP script** to the simulation when creating a new one.
 The ZTP script will be copied directly as-is into the `oob-mgmt-server` of the simulation.
 Any node making a ZTP request on the OOB management network has access to this ZTP script through a DHCP server and web server running on the `oob-mgmt-server`.

 A default script is prefilled to help you get started.
-It implements some common ZTP features on Cumulus Linux, like changing the default password or downloading SSH keys.
-You can modify it to your needs if you like.
+It implements some common ZTP features on Cumulus Linux, such as changing the default password or downloading SSH keys.
+You can modify it to your needs.

 ### Manage Nodes